pac4j/pac4j/README.md

 ## Bugs / Features tracking

-Bugs and new features can now be tracked using [JIRA](https://pac4jos.atlassian.net/secure/Dashboard.jspa?selectPageId=10100).
+Bugs and new features can be tracked using Github issues.

 ## Contact